 - Open Device manager using Devmgmt.msc command

-- Expand display Adapters, Right click on currently installed display driver and select update driver.
+- Expand Display Adapters, Right-click on the currently installed display driver, and select update driver.

 - Follow the on-screen instructions to complete the update procedure.